vaughnteegarden/slate/source/index.html.md

 ## Set up the SDK - IOS

+** NOTE: the IOS SDK is currently based upon Swift 3.2, and thus is not compatible with the latest version of XCode.
+Rezolve will update to the latest version of Swift in the near future.
+Until the upgrade is complete, please downgrade your XCode to version 9.2. **

 The target IDE for IOS instructions is **XCode**.
 If you use a different IDE you may have to follow a different series of steps, please refer to your IDE documentation to understand how to incorporate third party SDKs into your IDE.

 The IOS SDK is distributed as a framework.
 This makes it easy to embed Rezolve capabilities in your app.
 The steps are as follows: